Imagine logging on to your favorite PC gaming forum around 2010 and seeing something like this written there:

 It seems crazy now that in the early 2010s, not only were series like Gears of War and Crackdown unavailable to PC gamers, we had to stick our arm into the wood chipper known as Games for Windows Live just to play certain blockbuster multiplatform games like Grand Theft Auto IV and Batman: Arkham Asylum.
 A dark time.

 But in 2019, buried in a 66-page corporate PDF, Sony reaffirmed that we've stepped fully into an era where the distinctions between platforms are thinner than at any previous point in history.
 "We will explore expanding our 1st party titles to the PC platform," Sony wrote, all but confirming that games other than Horizon: Zero Dawn and Death Stranding will trickle their way onto PC.
-(At the top of our wish list: God of War, Spider-Man, and Ghosts of Tsushima.)
+(At the top of our wish list: God of War, Spider-Man, and Ghost of Tsushima.)

 With that, the last shot in the console war may have been fired.
 If you want access to the largest library of big-budget, blockbuster games, you should play on PC.
 It's that simple.